How to Cancel Your Enrollment or Completely Withdraw from Enrollment

 Undergraduate 5-W Limit

 A student is allowed only five grades of W throughout the course of his/her undergraduate career at The University of Oklahoma.
 Once a student reaches this maximum number of W grades, he/she will not be allowed to drop any courses after the free add and drop period.
-After the five-drop limit has been reached, students with extreme, extenuating circumstances may apply for an exception to the limit on W grades through the Office of the Provost.
+After the five-drop limit has been reached, students with extreme, extenuating circumstances may apply for an exception to the limit on W grades through the Academic Advising Resource Center.
 Complete withdrawals do not count in this limit.